Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 "So the attack you mentioned..."

 "Could have succeeded.
 The fixed point is here, not there.
 An attack here could not.
 An attack there would have changed which Tomorrow People reached here.
-Perhaps, originally, they died.
-That can change.
-This event cannot."
+Perhaps, originally, they died, although that seems unlikely since there has to be a time stream that could produce you.
+Any valid time there could be changed to any other.
+This event cannot change at all.
+All possible lines through time converge on here and now."

 "The stories tell of you in the distant past."